-There are many different builders and tradies coming and going all the time so you need to get yourself organised first thing if you don’t want a heap of dudes seeing you in your pyjamas or catching you sitting on the toilet.
-I swear once the house is finished my baby will be shocked when the rest of his male ‘extended family’ won’t be hanging around anymore.
-He’s become so used to seeing builders everywhere that when it’s back to just boring old us he’ll be so confused.
+There are many different builders and tradies coming and going all the time, so you need to get yourself organised first thing if you don’t want a heap of dudes seeing you in your pyjamas or catching you sitting on the toilet.
+I swear, once the house is finished, my baby will be shocked when the rest of his male ‘extended family’ won’t be hanging around anymore.
+He’s become so used to seeing builders everywhere that when it’s back to just boring old us, he’ll be so confused.

-Lost property & mod cons
+Lost property and mod cons

-You have to pack as much stuff away as possible during a build but you’re living there too.
+You have to pack as much stuff away as possible during a build, but you’re living there too.
 You need your stuff!
 So every day you’re rifling through boxes trying to find stuff like a cup so you can have a tea, or a child’s school hat or the overdue electricity bill.
 You literally have NO IDEA where anything is so don’t be surprised if you find yourself wearing the same clothes for weeks on end – particularly if the washing machine has been disconnected.
 Don’t expect other mod cons to always be hooked up either; think dishwashers, ovens, lights, internet and phones.
-It’s camping inside people!
+It’s camping inside, people!

 Back and forth

-We haven’t had access to our back-garden for the majority of our build which SUCKS when you have little kids.
-Talk about major cabin fever and grumpy moods as we’ve all gone slightly insane rattling around in our hazardous construction site of a home.
+We haven’t had access to our back garden for the majority of our build which SUCKS when you have little kids.
+Talk about major cabin fever and grumpy moods as we’ve all gone slightly insane rattling around in our hazardous construction site of a home!
 Not to mention the garden has gone to the dogs and will need to be started all over again.

 Tips for the reno-insane